anthub-services/node-api-and-client-boilerplate/client/README.md

 | `./bin/css/watch` | Watch and compile *.scss files on file changes (for Mac users only) |
 | `./bin/css/build` | Manually compile *.scss files                                       |

+Note: To run the commands above for separate client Docker instance, simply change the project directory from `root` to `client`.
+Same applies for local.

 ## Users

 With the [API](https://github.com/rickyhurtado/node-client-and-api-boilerplate/tree/master/api) app, use the following credentials to test different API responses.
 Default password for all accounts is `password`.
-Open [./api_client/src/controllers/Session.js](https://github.com/rickyhurtado/node-client-and-api-boilerplate/blob/master/api/src/controllers/Sessions.js) for reference.

 - **Admin User:** `admin@email.com` - can access all applications
 - **Admin User witout Settings page:** `admin_no_settings@email.com` - no access on admin Settings page